allschu/AngularJs-Angular-Hybrid/README.md

 # MigrationApp

-An example project that shows how you configure an app to launch
+An example project that shows how you configure an AngularJs (1.7.7) application bootstrapped inside Angular 6

 ## Start